Stencyl/stencylpedia/chapter-3/motion.md

 #### How To: Setting an Actor's Velocity
-Set an Actor’s X/Y speed using the “Set X/Y speed to” block under **Actor > Motion**.
+Set an Actor's X/Y speed using the "Set X/Y speed to" block under **Actor > Motion**.

 ![](http://static.stencyl.com/pedia2/ch3/motion/image02.png)